 EAS provides a powerful solution to scalability issues, especially for dynamic deployability and service lifecycle management.
 DriveMod's vehicleagnostic capability to deploy AV technology on diverse vehicle fleets has been proven through its deployment on more than ten different vehicle form factors that we have operated autonomously.
-DriveMod has been commercially released for the Columbia Stockchaser, and a commercial agreement with a customer is subsidizing the development of DriveMod for electric forklifts towards commercial availability.
+DriveMod has been commercially released for the Columbia Stockchaser.
 Other autonomous vehicles were deployed as prototypes or as a part of proof-of-concept project.
 More than five past deployments have been at customer or beta customer sites.
-For one deployment we were paid \$166,000.
 Other past deployments were part of our normal R&D activities and product validation that was performed with beta customers.